ENFJ

 Potential development areas for ENFJs

-Despite their best intentions, ENFJs can become so focused on creating harmony and that they may unintentionally sweep larger issues aside.
-And in striving to inspire others to meet their goals, they could become pushy or overbearing.
+Despite their best intentions, ENFJs might become so focused on creating or maintaining harmony that they unintentionally sweep larger issues aside.
+Their efforts to inspire and encourage others may come across as pushy or overbearing at times.

 ENFJs and stress

-If you’re an ENFJ personality type, you can try a few key things to balance these feelings of stress.
+If you have ENFJ preferences, try these simple strategies to balance these feelings during times of stress.

-- Many ENFJs tend to focus on other people’s hopes, ambitions, and feelings more than their own, so you may want to meditate to tap into your own feelings.
+- Keep tabs on your own feelings.
+You probably focus on other people’s feelings and ambitions more than your own.
+Try some gentle meditation to see if this helps you tap into your own feelings.
 And be sure to speak up about anything you need.